 During a tapering regimen, several different agents may be used such as:

-During opioid detox and treatment for opioid dependence, for example, a short-acting drug like fentanyl may be replaced with a long-acting opioid like methadone, the journal Pain-Treatment Topics publishes.
+During opioid detox and treatment for opioid dependence, for example, a short-acting drug like heroin may be replaced with a long-acting opioid like methadone.
 Drugs with longer half-lives stay active in the bloodstream longer, meaning that a person will need fewer doses less often.
 Partial agonists, like buprenorphine, are also effective during a taper, as they can serve to activate opioid receptors in the brain like a full agonist but not to the same extent, meaning that withdrawal symptoms may be successfully managed and controlled without inducing a high.
 In the case of alcohol withdrawal, benzodiazepines are often used to replace alcohol during a taper, as these drugs function on the brain in a similar fashion to alcohol.